AdamPumphrey/497Project/README.md

             changing the rules to 'Casual' allows first player to make their second move without tournament restriction

-            the game will reset every time the ruleset is changed using the 'changerules' command
+            the game will reset every time the ruleset is changed using the 'changerules' command, unless cancelled

 For more information about Pente, please consult https://www.pente.net/instructions.html or https://en.wikipedia.org/wiki/Pente